konaraddi/umd-course-vis/README.md

 }
 ```

 ...where `mustTake` consists of an array of all classes the student must take as a direct prerequisite.
 The `pickOneFromEach` is an array of arrays of classes.
 The student must take one class from each array (i.e. one class from each `from (....)` statement.
 So there are multiple ways to obtain all the prerequisites to MATH403.

-:warning: The graph no longer shows all courses from the `pickOneFromEach` because that's misleading.
-We're working on rendering multiple graphs to represent the multiple possibilities introduced by `pickOneFromEach`. :warning:
+Each array is displayed as a set of links to it's own prerequisites.
+For an example, checkout the bottom of [https://umd-course-vis.surge.sh/#/MATH403](https://umd-course-vis.surge.sh/#/MATH403).

 Then we repeat the above steps for each course in the prereq object, recursively getting all the prerequisites, and use the [vue-d3-network](https://github.com/emiliorizzo/vue-d3-network) library to render a graph of the prerequisites.